aliozanyerli/structura/README.md

 # Structura

-Implementing Data Structures and Algorithms in Zig as practice and refresher both for Computer Science fundamental knowledge and building my knowledge of the Zig programming language.
+Implementing Data Structures and Algorithms in Zig.

 ## Resources